zachvalenta/jvns.ca/content/post/2018-02-05-writing-ebpf-programs-in-rust.markdown

 quite good at -- the `byteorder` crate lets you easily decode `u64`s, and translating a vector of bytes into a String is easy (I wrote a quick `get_string` helper function to do that).

-I thought this was really nice because it
+I thought this was really nice because the code for this program in Rust is basically exactly the same as the corresponding Python version.
+So it very pretty approachable to start doing experiments and seeing what's possible.

 ### Reading perf events from Rust